 Service Target FY 2016-17: Increase landfill gas production at McCommas Bluff Landfill by 5% for FY 2016-17.
 Major Budget Items: FY 2016-17 increase primarily due to additional Capital Construction funding and temporary labor contract "wage floor".

-Increased revenues due to growth in customer disposal tonnage and the proposed increase in the gate rate from \$21.50/ton to \$25.00/ton.
+Increased revenues due to growth in customer disposal tonnage and the increase in the gate rate from \$21.50/ton to \$25.00/ton.
+FY 2016-17 includes a reduction of positions to more accurately reflect funding levels.